Eunice25-ade/Police-arrest/README.md

 # Pizza Sales Analysis

-- A data set on the arrest of suspects in different locations and at different times of the day.
+- The analysis on pizza sales to uncover the actionable insights and improve inventory management to enhance marketting strategies for pizza.

 ## Table of content
 - [Project_Overview](#project-overview)